MetPX/sarracenia/docs/source/Explanation/CommandLineGuide.rst

       (default: amqps://anonymous:anonymous@dd.weather.gc.ca/ )

 For all **sarracenia** programs, the confidential parts of credentials are stored only in ~/.config/sarra/credentials.conf.
-This includes the remoteUrl and the broker passwords and settings needed by components.
+This includes the url and broker passwords and settings needed by components.
 The format is one entry per line.
 Examples:

 - **amqp://user1:password1@host/**
 - **amqps://user2:password2@host:5671/dev**